INTERSECT-SDK/python-sdk/docs/pydantic.rst

 but if you have concerns you can refer to `Pydantic's Conversion Table <https://docs.pydantic.dev/latest/concepts/conversion_table/>`_ to determine what is and is not allowed.
 Note that in INTERSECT, the input source will always be JSON.

-Note that INTERSECT has a few additional restrictions on types from Pydantic. ``typing.Any`` and ``object`` are considered invalid types due to their inability to construct a strongly-typed schema.
-If you are using a Mapping type (such as Dict), the key type must be either ``str``, ``float``, or ``int``.
-Note that using floating-point or integer keys requires allowing type coercion.
+Note that INTERSECT has a few additional restrictions on types from Pydantic:

+* ``typing.Any`` and ``object`` are considered invalid types due to their inability to construct a strongly-typed schema.

+* If you are using a Mapping type (such as Dict), the key type must be either ``str``, ``float``, or ``int``.
+Note that using floating-point or integer keys requires allowing type coercion, and that float and integer keys cannot effectively communicate minimum/maximum values or ranges through the generated schema.
+However, regular expressions can be effectively communicated, i.e. ``Annotated[str, Field(pattern=r'<YOUR_REGEX_HERE>')]``.